hashicorp/design-system/website/docs/components/app-side-nav/partials/guidelines/guidelines.md

 ![Generic container within the App Side Nav body](/assets/components/app-side-nav/custom-content-body.png)

-## Positioning, and responsive behaviour
+## Positioning, and responsive behavior

 The App Side Nav should always be positioned on the left side of the viewport, occupying 100% of the viewport height to ensure that the navigation is always visible and accessible to the user.